likeconan/React-Redux-Learning/lesson-02-React with ES6/README.md

     npm install --save babel-cli babel-core babel-preset-es2015 babel-preset-react babel-preset-stage-0 react react-dom

-    npm install --save-dev nodemon webpack concurrently babel-loader
+    npm install --save-dev nodemon webpack concurrently babel-loader extract-text-webpack-plugin less-loader less style-loader css-loader

-The babels packages is used to transfer es6 and react into original plain js, the nodemon is used for restarting when the file changes, the webpack is used for packing js/css/less/sass files into one file, concurrently is used for executing mutiple commands
+The babels packages is used to transfer es6 and react into original plain js, the nodemon is used for restarting when the file changes, the webpack,extract-text-webpack-plugin,less-loader,css-loader,style-loader are used for packing js/css/less/sass files into one file, concurrently is used for executing mutiple commands

-* ### Start a component with ES6
+## Start a component with ES6

+* ### create directories and component

 > * Create /client directory under the root
 > * Create a file named app.client.js under /client directory
 > * Create /components directory under the /client directory
+> * Create a directory named robot-chatroom under the /components directory
-> * Create a file named chat-room.js under the /components directory
+> * Create a file named robot-chatroom.js under the /robot-chatroom directory

 Make the robot-chatroom.js code like below: